MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 ### Run the WebSphere Liberty/Open Liberty app

 You can run the app using `liberty-maven-plugin`.
 Select one of the following methods to run the app.

+> [!NOTE]
-To enable WebSphere Liberty/Open Liberty to connect to Microsoft Entra ID, be sure to run the command in the shell in which you defined the environment variables shown in the preceding section.
+> To enable WebSphere Liberty/Open Liberty to connect to Microsoft Entra ID, be sure to run the command in the shell in which you defined the environment variables shown in the preceding section.

 * Run the app in development mode: